jonkemp/flat-util/README.md

 > Flatten a nested array.

-Creates a new array with all sub-array elements concatenated into it recursively.
+The nesting can be to any depth.
+If you pass shallow, the array will only be flattened one level.

 ## Features

-- Small utility script to flatten nested arrays.
+- Small utility to flatten nested arrays.
-- Supports the CommonJS module format.
 - Free of TypeScript. 😄